kingmaduka1/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-A script that prints the resultof the addition of 128
+A script that prints the result of POWER divided by DIVIDE